KaryFramling/py-ciu/README.md

 The *py-ciu* library provides methods to generate post-hoc explanations for machine learning-based classifiers.

 **NOTE: This implementation is the result of a major rewrite made in November/December 2023.
-This was made in order to make the use of this py-ciu package similar to the [R CIU](https://github.com/KaryFramling/ciu) and re-written (Nov 2023) [py.ciu.image](https://github.com/KaryFramling/py.ciu.image) packages.
+This was made in order to make the use of this py-ciu package similar to the [R CIU](https://github.com/KaryFramling/ciu) and [py.ciu.image](https://github.com/KaryFramling/py.ciu.image) (re-written in Nov 2023) packages.
 Also, the core CIU development is still done in "R" and some of the functionality present in the R version may not be available in this python version.**

-The version of py-ciu that has been replaced on ??
-December 2023 is available in the branch `VersionUntilNov2023`.
+The version of py-ciu that has been replaced on 12 January 2024 is available in the branch `VersionUntilNov2023`.

 ## Usage